OSGConnect/connectbook/start/resources/multicore-jobs.md

     request_cpus = 8

-For multicore jobs, we recommend requesting a maximum of 8 cpus, which can be requested using `request_cpus =`.
+We recommend requesting a maximum of 8 cpus.

 **Important considerations**